Food Freedom

 Protect the Environment

-As supply-chain disruptions illustrated, many Americans rely on fresh fruit and vegetables grown thousands of miles away—even outside the U.S. entirely.
 Transporting produce great distances relies on fossil fuels.
+Many Americans rely on fresh fruit and vegetables grown thousands of miles away—sometimes even outside the U.S. entirely.
 On the other hand, a home garden is an easy, immediate source of organic, pesticide-free food.
 There is no better way to “eat local” than to grow food in your front yard.

 Promote Healthy Living

 There is nothing more wholesome than fresh vegetables and greens.
-And the act of gardening has been shown to have physical and psychological benefits.
-As stay-at-home orders persist (or are reenacted) local governments should encourage citizens to get out of their homes for safe and healthful endeavors like gardening.
+Gardening has also been shown to have physical and psychological benefits.
+Local governments should encourage citizens to get out of their homes and pursue safe and healthful endeavors like gardening.

 What Can State Legislators Do?